 Hugo Herbelin & Christine Paulin

 Benjamin Grégoire implemented an alternative algorithm to check the convertibility of terms in the Coq type-checker.
 This alternative algorithm works by compilation to an efficient bytecode that is interpreted in an abstract machine similar to Xavier Leroy’s ZINC machine.
 Convertibility is performed by comparing the normal forms.
 This alternative algorithm is specifically interesting for proofs by reflection.
 More generally, it is convenient in case of intensive computations.

 Christine Paulin implemented an extension of inductive types allowing recursively non uniform parameters.
-Hugo Herbelin implemented sort-polymorphism for inductive types.
+Hugo Herbelin implemented sort-polymorphism for inductive types (now called template polymorphism).

 Claudio Sacerdoti Coen improved the tactics for rewriting on arbitrary compatible equivalence relations.
 He also generalized rewriting to arbitrary transition systems.

 Claudio Sacerdoti Coen added new features to the module system.

 Benjamin Grégoire, Assia Mahboubi and Bruno Barras developed a new more efficient and more general simplification algorithm on rings and semi-rings.

 Laurent Théry and Bruno Barras developed a new significantly more efficient simplification algorithm on fields.